flemay/3musketeers/docs/guide/environment-variables.md

 - You know the file `.env` will always be used
 - Compose uses `.env` when doing [variable substitution][linkDockerComposeVarialeSubstitution]

-Another option is to change the Makefile in a way to use the specified file and not overwrite the .env file with it.
+Another option is to change the Makefile in a way to use the specified file and not overwrite the `.env` file with it.

-## Check env vars in Make
+## Check env vars in Makefile

 Here is a way for checking the presence of environment variables before executing a Make target.